 Bonus: Backpacking Boots

 Backpacking boots are tough to buy for someone else, but one way to figure it out is to pay attention to praise for a buddy’s boots or simply replace the boots your backpacker already has with the same or newer model from the same boot maker.
-If that fails, the Vasque Breeze III gets consistently great reviews for those in warmer climates, as does the very popular Merrell Moab 2, while the stout Salomon Quest 4D II GTX continues to be a more hard-core winner that boasts surprising comfort for many owners.
-And, as it turns out, it’s hard not to notice the excellent work Salomon has been doing these days — the midweight Salomon X Ultra 2 Mid GTX in both women’s and men’s have been nabbing praise everywhere, and we’ve had multiple wearers at Man Makes Fire appreciate the awesome out-of-the-box comfort and stability while retaining a lightweight feel.
-The Ultra 3 models that are now hitting the stores should be just as good.
+If that fails, the Vasque Breeze III gets consistently great reviews for those in warmer climates, as does the very popular Merrell Moab 2, while the stout Salomon Quest 4D 3 GTX continues to be a more hard-core winner that boasts surprising comfort for both men and women.
+And, as it turns out, it’s hard not to notice the excellent work Salomon has been doing these days — the midweight Salomon X Ultra 3 Mid GTX in both women’s and men’s have been nabbing praise everywhere, and we’ve had multiple wearers at Man Makes Fire appreciate the awesome out-of-the-box comfort and stability while retaining a lightweight feel.

 Meanwhile, if you like to kick it old-school, one of the best traditional backpacking boots is the L.L.Bean Gore-Tex Cresta Hiking Boots.
 They’re made in Europe, and their all-leather design forms to the shape of your foot over time, resulting in a fit that just feels like home.
 Because you can get them in narrow, medium or wide for both men or women, you can start off with the right width for your foot.
 When you add in the L.L.Bean legendary customer satisfaction guarantee, it’s a can’t-go-wrong boot that can take a beating.